GuillaumeGermain/CNN/README.md

 - without transfer, the model reached quickly 79% validation accuracy and stagnated there

 # Conclusion
 It's quite interesting to see that training a very small network and just transferring its first convolution weights immediately increases the performance of 3% of the second network.
+And this advantage lasts over at least a few training epochs.
-I believe that pushing this a bit more, training longer the first model before transferring the weight would result in a better accuracy.
+I believe that this small advantage also transfers on bigger models and can save quite some computing time.
-Also, fitting the second model over more epochs would have increased the accuracy, but my CPU was not convenient for this.
+Pushing this a bit more, training longer the first model before transferring the weights could result in a better accuracy.